 The hotel’s connection to the Games dates back to the 1932 Winter Olympics in Lake Placid when the hotel billeted the Norwegian team.

-The actual kick-off for the holidays is Lake Placid’s premiere social event, the 31st anniversary of Joy to the Children, on Thursday, December 7.
+The actual kick-off for the holidays is Lake Placid’s premiere social event, the 31st anniversary of Joy to the Children – This link opens in a new browser tab, on Thursday, December 7.
 Held in collaboration with the Lake Placid Center for the Arts, Joy to the Children is an annual fundraiser at the Mirror Lake Inn, supporting the mission of raising needed funds for children’s programs at our local arts center.
 All proceeds from ticket sales and the silent auction benefit this cause.

 Hosted by the Weibrecht family, attendees enjoy extraordinary food, drink and service, compliments of the Inn’s staff, in this season of giving.